kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Rate Limiter.md

 1. **Job Scheduler interface** is responsible for scheduling a job that runs every several seconds and retrieves rules from Rules service.
 	1.1 **RetrieveJobScheduler class** implements JobScheduler interface.
 	1.2 Its responsibility is to instantiate, start and stop the 	scheduler(`ScheduledExecutorService`).
-	1.3 RetrieveJobScheduler also runs `RetrieveRulesTask` periodically , which **makes a remote call to the Rules service** for retrieving all the rules for this service.
+	1.3 It also runs `RetrieveRulesTask` periodically , which **makes a remote call to the Rules service** for retrieving all the rules for this service.
 It then **creates token buckets and puts them into the cache**.
 2. **RulesCache interface** is responsible for storing rules in memory.
 	- **TokenBucketCache class** implements RulesCache, it is responsible for **storing token bucket objects, Map / ConcurrentHashMap / Google Guava Cache**
 3. **ClientIdentifier** Interface builds a key that uniquely **identifies a client.**